-Manhunt under way after three killed in French Christmas market attack
+French police hunt Strasbourg Christmas market attacker

 Interior Minister Christophe Castaner said early on Wednesday that the shooter had evaded a police dragnet and was on the run, raising concerns of a follow-up attack.

-He added the gunman exchanged shots with security forces twice as he escaped.
-His whereabouts now were unknown, and commandos and helicopters were involved in the manhunt.
+The gunman exchanged shots with security forces twice as he escaped, Castaner added.
+The gunman’s whereabouts now were unknown, and commandos and helicopters were involved in the manhunt.

 The Paris prosecutor said the motive for the attack was not known.
 No one immediately claimed responsibility, but the U.S.-based Site intelligence group, which monitors jihadist websites, said Islamic State supporters were celebrating.

+Strasbourg mayor Roland Ries said authorities recommended that people stay home if possible, but he said they should continue with their lives as much as possible.

+“We should not allow a terrorist to interfere with our way of life,” he said on BFM television.

-Reporting by Vincent Kessler, Geert De Clercq, Sophie Louet, Sudip Kar-Gupta; Writing by Geert De Clercq; editing by Andrew Heavens, Larry King
+Reporting by Vincent Kessler, Geert De Clercq, Sophie Louet, Sudip Kar-Gupta, Emmanual Jarry; Writing by Geert De Clercq; Editing by Andrew Heavens, Larry King and Peter Graff